 Veterans of the plantation world for over 75 years

 Sinna Dorai Bungalows are a part of the Murugappa Group.
-Resident in Pallathur, in the erstwhile Ramnad District of the Madras Presidency, the Murugapa family carried on their traditional calling of trade, commerce, and banking in Burma and parts of Southeast Asia.
-When the Second World War impacted the region, the family moved its investments back to India.
+Resident in Pallathur, in the erstwhile Ramnad District of the Madras Presidency, the Murugapa family carried on their traditional calling of trade, commerce, and banking from Moulmein in Burma and other parts of Southeast Asia.
+When the Second World War impacted the region, the family moved back to India.
 They acquired a rubber plantation in Travancore in 1942 and Kadamane in 1968.
 The Valparai and Mango Range properties of the English and Scottish Wholesale C Operative Society, were acquired in 1982.
-For over a decade now, guests have been frequenting these properties for a taste of authentic plantation life.
+For over a decade (since 2010) now, guests have frequented these properties for a taste of authentic plantation life.

 Our efforts at conservation